 While studying abroad, it is very unlikely that you will utilize U.S. currency on a daily basis.
 Therefore you will need to familiarize yourself with the currency in your host country, as well as the exchange conversion rate.
 Visit xe.com to find up-to-date currency conversion rates.
 Account for the conversion when you budget for your costs and spending money.
-Also, remember that you will incur a "loss" when exchanging money due to commission fees for the exchange so it's recommended to exchange in larger sums if possible.
+Also, remember that you will incur a "loss" when exchanging money due to commission fees for the exchange.